|Other LA Resources|

 When was Lafayette Parish, LA Created?

 Lafayette Parish was established on January 17, 1852 from St. Martin Parish.
-The parish was named in honor of French-born American Revolutionary War hero the Marquis de la Fayette.

 Where can find Lafayette Parish Birth, marriage, Divorce and Death Records?

 Lafayette Parish vital records can be found at the Louisiana Office of Vital Records which has copies of birth and death records since July 1914.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Louisiana for current fees and application process.

 You can search online for Lafayette Parish Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Louisiana Birth or Death Certificate Application to mail.

 The Louisiana State Archives has Birth Records that occurred in Louisiana more than 100 years from the end of the current calendar year.
 It also has Death Records that occurred in Louisiana more than 50 years from the end of the current calendar year.

 What Lafayette Parish, LA census records are available?

 There are many types of census records for Lafayette Parish guide you in researching your family tree.
 Federal Population Schedules are available for 1860, 1870, 1880 (free index), 1890 (fragment), 1900, 1910, 1920, 1930, 1940.